deeedob/thesis/content/10_introduction.md

 A brief search of: `"Qt" "Plugin" :site www.kvraudio.com`

-uncovers 57'800 results, with 580 from the span between 10/19/2022 and 10/19/2023.
-While the weight of such figures may be debated, they undeniably highlight the relevance and potential of Qt as a viable choice for audio plugin development.
+uncovers *57'800* results, with *580* from the span between *10/19/2022* and *10/19/2023*.
+While the weight of such figures may be debated, they certainly suggest the relevance and potential of Qt as a feasible option for audio plugin development.

 ## 1.2 Objective